Who should I contact in the Purchasing Office? The Purchasing Department staff is individually assigned to work with

 manager may approve of on a requisition.
 Please direct all requests for increases, decreases or other changes to an employee's

-authorization level to Ethel Mason, Director of Accounting.
+authorization level to Nicole Woods, Interim Director of Accounting.

 Returns If you receive an item that needs to be returned, please contact your buyer to facilitate